Code-Institute-Submissions/DennisSchenkel-PP3/README.md

 - Uploaded Excel file will be checked for correct structure and data validity.
 - Improving the visual design with some ASCII art and other ways for better structuring.
 - More sophisticated analyzing algorithm.
+- Add pagination to the list of selectable companies when the list of companies is longer then 10.

 ## Credits
 ### Acknowledgments

-- Thanks to Gareth McGirr for providing great mentorship as part of the Code Academy course.
+- Thanks to Gareth McGirr for providing great mentorship as part of the Code Institute course.

 Although I have not copied entire code, I'd like to acknowledge the following resources as inspiration